 The right fundraising event idea can generate major revenue for your cause.
-Whether you need to plan a quick event or a big fundraiser, here are 25 ideas to help you get started.
+Whether you need to plan a quick event or an annual fundraiser, here are 25 event fundraising ideas to help you get started.

 1. 5K Run or Bike Race